The Mean field equation on the Tate curve: Introduction

-Our ultimate goal is to connect the Green's function with the mean field equation to explore the critical point properties of the Green's function.
-Since the normal derivative on the Green's function is trivial due to its local constancy, our first step will be to define a suitable derivative on the Green's function in future work.
+Our goal is to connect the Green's function with the mean field equation to explore the critical point properties of the Green's function in future work.
+Since the results in Archimedean case were obtained indirectly through the mean-field equation, our results will provide a first step toward the non-Archimedean counterpart of this problem.